k2view-academy/K2View-Academy/articles/TDM/tdm_gui/22_task_execution_timing_tab.md

 </table>
 ​

 The **End By** setting can be set to run a task by the Scheduler until a predefined date.
-For example, run the task every week till the end of February.
+For example, run the task every week until the end of February.